-Procurements from Industries for the Blind or Industries for the Disabled (NYSID - See also

-State Finance Law, §162), New York State Correctional Industries (CORCRAFT - See also

-Correction Law, §§ 184,186), and Federal, State, or Local contracts or Approved Purchasing Cooperative Agreements are exempted from GML 103 competitive bidding and GML 104-b purchasing policies.
+Procurements from Industries for the Blind or Industries for the Disabled (NYSID - See also State Finance Law, §162), New York State Correctional Industries (CORCRAFT - See also Correction Law, §§ 184,186), and Federal, State, or Local contracts are exempted from GML 103 competitive bidding and GML 104-b purchasing policies.
 Although General Municipal Law exempts these types of purchases from the requirements of written or verbal quotations, use of the exemption must be documented with relevant information and/or copies of Federal, State or Local contracts.

-Approved Purchasing Cooperative Agreements include those created by the National Cooperative Purchasing Alliance, OMNIA Partners, Public Sector (formerly US Communities and the National Intergovernmental Purchasing Alliancing), The Cooperative Purchasing Network, Connecticut Consortium Cooperative Purchasing, National Association of State Procurement Officials (NASPO), Sourcewell (formerly National Joint Powers Alliance), National Inter-Government Purchasing Alliance, PEPPM Technology Bidding and Purchasing Program, and the National Purchasing Partners (NPP) to provide materials, equipment, supplies or services.
-Agreements not listed above that are approved for use by Erie County shall also qualify for use by the ATPL.
+Further, procurements utilizing cooperative purchasing agreements created by the National Cooperative Purchasing Alliance, US Communities, The Cooperative Purchasing Network,

+Connecticut Consortium Cooperative Purchasing, National Association of State Procurement Officials (NASPO), National Joint Powers Alliance, National Inter-Government Purchasing Alliance, PEPPM Technology Bidding and Purchasing Program, and the National Purchasing Partners (NPP) to provide materials, equipment, supplies or services may substitute for the GML 103 competitive bidding and GML 104-b purchasing policies described herein.
 Requirements of section II.e.3, professional services, may also be waived by use of such cooperative agreements.

-H. Responsibilities / Exceptions
+H. Responsibilities/Exceptions